 Tech Stack: Swift UI, Firebase, Google Cloud Functions

-Set is a fashion app that organizes your closet and recommends outfits.
+SET is a fashion app that organizes your closet and recommends outfits.
 You can explore your closet with a single swipe, quickly discover and revisit fashionable outfits you already own, and save your favorites to your digital closet.
 SET helps you save money and time by making the most of the items in your current closet.
 Imagine the closet from Clueless!

 In my role as founder and lead engineer, I oversaw the complete product development process.
 I worked with a business development team to conduct market research, develop a business model for our product, and outline requirements for a MVP.
 On the software side, I was responsible for overseeing sprints, building features, and conducting user testing in order to shape decisions regarding features in subsequent sprints.